menemshasolomon/election-blog/content/post/2024-11-01-9-final-prediction-assignment/index.markdown

 |Pennsylvania   |             52.28012|    47.12051|    57.43972|Trump  |
 |Wisconsin      |             52.39460|    47.23500|    57.55421|Trump  |

+The 90% confidence interval of these predictions includes both election outcomes, indicating the extreme variability of the model.
+Since election prediction models are extremely specific and based on limited data, confidence intervals which include both outcomes are typical; however, it is important to bear this in mind when interpreting the results below.

-*Normalizing the Two-Party Vote Share in my Models*
+*Normalizing the Two-Party Vote Share in my Models to Generate a Final Prediction*

 |State          | Democratic Prediction| Republican Prediction|Winner |